Frequently Asked Questions

 I don't have a map or compass - will it be okay to climb Ben Nevis?

-The short answer is 'no.' Navigation on Ben Nevis is notoriously difficult, even for experienced walkers and climbers.
+Although Ben Nevis is often busy with other walkers the short answer is 'no.' Navigation on Ben Nevis is notoriously difficult, even for experienced walkers and climbers.
 On the best of summer days hill fog can roll in at any time to shroud the mountain and is extremely disorientating, often resulting in people walking in the wrong direction.
 There have, unfortunately, been deaths caused by disorientated people mistakenly following the wrong route in the fog.

 There's a path - surely it is safe?

-The path to the top of Ben Nevis, while well built and easy to follow in clear conditions on a summer's day, peters out near the top as a result of the rocky terrain.
-The route to the summit marker also passes within a few feet of the precipitous cliffs and 2,500 foot drop of the North Face.
+The route to the summit marker also passes within a few feet of the precipitous cliffs and 2,000 foot drop of the North Face.
 Even in mid-summer snow is often corniced (overhanging) the clefts of the cliffs, meaning that the unwary could find themselves standing on nothing more than unstable snow hanging over nothing but air.

 How long does it take to climb Ben Nevis?